CameronCombs578/Knowledge-Base-Combs/content/australia-habitats-animals/australia-mammals.md

 		- This animal uses its snout to find its food in the sand.
 ## Summary

 Mammals have a wide range of locations and abilities.
 They can live in nearly every environment and are warm-blooded creatures.
-The Americas are rich in a diverse selection of mammals.
+Australia are rich in a diverse selection of mammals.